Complexity Gaming: Valorant

+After failing to be selected for the new partnership leagues by Riot Games for the 2023 Valorant Champions Tour, Complexity announced they would be parting ways with their male roster.

 Partnerships

 On June 15, 2018, Complexity announced a new partnership with apparel brand H4X.

 On November 13, 2018, WinStar World Casino was announced as Complexity's third partner.

 On January 14, 2019, Complexity partnered with Panini America to produce original content, on-site activations, and trading cards.

 On January 16, 2019, Complexity partnered with HyperX on peripherals.

 On April 29, 2019, COL partnered with MSI on hardware.

 GameStop announced its the sponsorship of COL's headquarters, the GameStop Performance Center, on March 27, 2019.

 Miller Lite started sponsoring Complexity Gaming on May 15, 2019.
 Part of the sponsorship includes the naming rights to the Miller Lite Player Lounge inside the GameStop Performance Center.